Matt Wallner Preview, Player Props: Twins vs. Mets

 Matt Wallner At The Plate

-- Wallner has six doubles, a triple, 11 home runs and 19 walks while hitting .226.
+- Wallner is hitting .222 with six doubles, a triple, 11 home runs and 19 walks.

-- In 42.6% of his games this year (23 of 54), Wallner has picked up at least one hit, and in nine of those games (16.7%) he recorded multiple hits.
+- Wallner has picked up a hit in 41.8% of his 55 games this season, with multiple hits in 16.4% of those games.

-- He has hit a long ball in 18.5% of his games this season, and 5.8% of his chances at the plate.
+- In 18.2% of his games this season, he has hit a home run, and 5.7% of his trips to the plate.

-- Wallner has had at least one RBI in 24.1% of his games this season (13 of 54), with more than one RBI 10 times (18.5%).
+- Wallner has had at least one RBI in 23.6% of his games this year (13 of 55), with more than one RBI 10 times (18.2%).
 He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.